 Have a child interested in research?
 Laurier’s Child Memory Lab frequently seeks child participants for studies.
 It also offers BrainWorx summer camp, which gives children a chance to have fun, learn and optionally participate in studies.
 The Sun Life Financial Centre for Physically Active Communities, in addition to offering physical activity programming for kids, occasionally offers opportunities for people of different ages to participate in research.
 The Brantford Games Network Lab sometimes seeks children and adults to test games in development.

 Laurier offers undergraduate and graduate students plenty of ways to get involved in research.
 If you’re a prospective graduate student interested in a research-intensive program, the best advice is to identify faculty members whose research interests align with yours and contact them about opportunities.
 Checking out our research centres, researchers and research strengths can point you in the right direction.
-Some programs and departments offer lists of faculty research interests.
+Some programs offer lists of faculty research interests.